* Casino stocks dip, while gunmakers rise after Las Vegas shooting

-Eight of the 11 major S&P indexes were positive on Monday, driven by gains in healthcare and financials.
+Nine of the 11 major S&P indexes were positive on Monday, led by healthcare and technology sectors.

-Boosting the broader index was Johnson & Johnson, Gilead Sciences among healthcare stocks and JP Morgan and Citigroup among financials.
+Boosting the broader index was Johnson & Johnson, Gilead Sciences among healthcare stocks and Microsoft and Intel among tech.

-But the gains were tempered by a drop in energy and late-losses in techs.
+But the gains were tempered by a drop in energy.

-The energy sector was down 0.75 pct, led by decline in Exxon Mobil.
-A rise in U.S. drilling and higher OPEC output put brakes on a rally that helped oil prices register their biggest third-quarter gain in 13 years.
+The energy sector was down 0.75 pct, led by Exxon Mobil and Chevron, after a rise in U.S. drilling and higher OPEC output put brakes on a rally that helped prices register their biggest third-quarter gain in 13 years.

 Shares of Nordstrom fell 5 percent following a New York Post report that talks to take the department store operator private were faltering, dragging down rivals' shares.